sunnyc98/NFT-Price-Prediction/README.md

 # NFT-Price-Prediction (LSTM, RL, Regression)

-Codes for the team project on the price prediction of NFT's using regression with regularization methods, Stacked LSTM and Reinforce Learning models.
+Codes for a team project on the price prediction of NFT's using regression with regularization methods, Stacked LSTM and Reinforce Learning models.

 Used Open-AI Gym and Stable-baselines3 for the RL environment and algorithms (A2C, PPO).